-Selling your home with a short sale, which is selling it for less than you owe on your mortgage, not only takes a lot of time and energy, but it also as a lot of long lasting consequences as well.
+Selling your home with a short sale, which is selling it for less than you owe on your mortgage, not only takes a lot of time and energy, but it also as a lot of long-lasting consequences as well.
 There are many things that you should consider before going the route of selling your home for less than you owe on your mortgage.
-Here are a few reason why short selling may not be a great idea for you.
+Here are a few reasons why short selling may not be a great idea for you.

 Short Selling Your Home Nukes Your Credit Score

 The only thing worse you can do to your credit score with respect to your home is having it foreclosed on.
 Selling your home with a short sale is almost as bad in the eyes of your creditors and future creditors as having been foreclosed.
 So, if you will need to borrow new debt in the next seven years, you may want to look at other options for your home such as becoming a landlord.

 Your bank may not even consider you for a short sale if you have been making your mortgage payments on time over the course of the past year.
 A short sale requires the bank to take a hair cut on the loan they wrote.
 Why would they take a loss in revenue if you are making your payments and doing what you are supposed to be doing based on the contract you signed?

 You May Not Qualify If You Have Cash

 One thing that many people may not realize is that banks do not have to accept a short sale.
 They do not have to accept a lower payment for your home than what you owe them.
 If you have an emergency fund or substantial cash reserve because you are struggling, they will most likely want you to use that money to pay them the difference that you owe them on your home mortgage.

 If your bank actually waives a portion of your mortgage balance, then the IRS will consider that income that you received.
 And, it will have to be included in your income tax return next year.
 This can have serious repercussions if the amount of your short sale and your mortgage balance differ quite a bit.